-Individual study: Short-term effects of fire frequency on vegetation composition and biomass in mixed prairie in the Shilo Military Reserve, Manitoba, Canada
+Short-term effects of fire frequency on vegetation composition and biomass in mixed prairie in south-western Manitoba

 Fire frequency and time since burning are important factors in tallgrass prairie species composition and productivity.
 The effects of one, two, and three spring (may-June) burns in consecutive years on the aboveground plant biomass, species composition and soil variables were assessed within a mixed-grass prairie in south-western Manitoba.